Muppet Treasure Island Review (1996) – A wonderful, nostalgic, stomach achingly hilarious film that is an absolute MUST SEE no matter your age!

 Muppet Treasure Island Movie Poster: A colorful and lively promotional artwork featuring beloved Muppet characters in a swashbuckling adventure on the high seas.

-This film is amazing, the acting is superb and the writing is very funny.
+This film is amazing, the acting is superb and the writing is fantastic, funny and witty.
 It laughs at itself and overall, the film still holds up to this day!
 Without further ado let’s begin!

 The picture starts strongly with an intense looking sunset over the ocean and epic music playing in the background.
 The camera moves back to reveal some rocky out crops on, what appears to be, an island!